 We also offer ‘Try Before You Fly’ visits throughout the year for those that require some familiarisation with the airport in advance of travel.
 More information is available on the Before you travel page.

-There are various points across the terminal where we have an induction loop system: these are clearly marked by the ‘sympathetic ear’ symbol.
-All signage across the airport uses yellow text on blue background.
+There are various points across the terminal where we have induction loop systems; these are clearly marked by the ‘sympathetic ear’ symbol.
+All signage across the airport is in yellow text on blue background.
 If you require any assistance, please book this with your airline and discuss with us so we know how to best assist you.

 The Alzheimer's Society has produced a Factsheet with tips and guidance for travelling with dementia.
 Please contact us if you require any further assistance.

 We have two Quiet Rooms available for those passengers who require somewhere to escape the hustle and bustle of the airport.
 Our Quiet Rooms are located both before and after security (opposite check-in desk 26, and opposite gate 14).
 They are soundproofed, and receive only limited passenger announcements.
 They both feature flight information displays to help you keep track of your flight, as well as help points, so you can get in touch with a member of the Assisted Travel team if required.
 Our Airside Quiet Room also features a soft seating area.